In this article, I will be discussing what content marketing and how it is beneficial to life science companies looking to implement it.

 The points I have covered in this article are a very top-level overview of content marketing within the life science industry and barely scratch the surface.

-However, you should now be able to identify the basic elements of a content marketing strategy; what is required and examples of pieces of content that will help formulate your overall strategy.
+However, you should now be able to identify the basic elements of a content marketing strategy; what is required and examples of pieces of content that will help formulate your overall digital marketing strategy.

-If you have any comments, queries or suggestions, please do not hesitate to contact me.
+If you have any further comments, queries or suggestions, please do not hesitate to contact me.